Souvik7861/PROJECTS/6. Snowflake Snowpark (Python) ETL : Amazon Sales Analytics/ReadMe.md

 Create sequences and source tables for each region to load data from the external stage.
 use [source_sequence&Tables.sql](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/source_sequence%26Tables.sql)

-#### Step 7: Snowpark Python Code to Load Data from Stage to Source Schema
+#### Step 7: Load Data from Stage to Source Schema
-Use the stage2source.py Snowpark Python code to load data from the external stage to the source schema.
+Use the [stage2source.py](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/stage2source.py) Snowpark Python code to load data from the external stage to the source schema.

-#### Step 8: Loading Data from Source to Curated Layer
+#### Step 8: Create sequences and tables in Curated Layer
 Create sequences and curated tables for each region in the curated schema.
 use [curated_sequence&Tables.sql](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/curated_sequence%26Tables.sql)

-#### Step 9: Snowpark Python Code - Source to Curated (IN, US, FR)
+#### Step 9: Load Data from Source to Curated Layer (IN, US, FR)
-Configure and run source2curated_in.py, source2curated_us.py and source2curated_fr.py to load data from the source schema to the curated schema for each region.
+Configure and run [source2curated_in.py](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/source2curated_in.py), [source2curated_us.py](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/source2curated_us.py) and [source2curated_fr.py](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/source2curated_fr.py) to load data from the source schema to the curated schema for each region.

-#### Step 10: Working on Consumption Layer
+#### Step 10: Create Consumption Layer
 In the consumption schema, create dimension tables and fact tables.
 use [consumption_dims&Fact_tables.sql](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/consumption_dims%26Fact_tables.sql)

-#### Step 11: Data from Curated to Model (Snowpark Python Code)
+#### Step 11: Load data from Curated to Model (Snowpark Python Code)
-Configure and run curated2model.py to load data from the curated schema to the consumption schema in all dimension tables and the fact table.
+Configure and run [curated2model.py](https://github.com/Souvik7861/PROJECTS/blob/main/6.%20Snowflake%20Snowpark%20(Python)%20ETL%20%3A%20Amazon%20Sales%20Analytics/curated2model.py) to load data from the curated schema to the consumption schema in all dimension tables and the fact table.

 #### Step 12: Data is Loaded in Consumption Layer and Ready for Use
 You can use SQL queries to create dashboards from the data in the consumption schema.
 Here are some example queries: